Best Water Slides for Kids In Sydney

 Where: 504 Victoria Rd, Ryde

 Emerton Leisure Centre

-Check out the centre’s Kidzone, the fun kids area that boasts a 10 meter slide and aerated beach geysers.
+Check out the Emerton Leisure Centre’s Kidzone, the fun kid's area that boasts a 10-metre slide and aerated beach geysers.
 Be sure to splash around near the enormous Spray Bollards, or just relax near the steps with your little one.

 Where: 35 Jersey Road, Emerton (near Blacktown)

 Opening Hours: 7am – 8pm